Jairus313/streamlit_crash_course/README.md

 st.title('Just a title')
 ```

-Save this script then open the terminal and run below the command which will make app to boot up and this will open your browser for it.
+Save this script then open the terminal and run below the command which will make the app to boot up and this will open your browser for it.

 ```sh
 streamlit run your_script_name.py
 ```

+And you would able to see the title in your web browser and that's it.

 <hr>

 <a  id="general_syntax"></a>
 ### General Syntax

-Streamlit is very simple and straight forward App framework, the syntax follows as below.
+Streamlit is very simple and straight forward App framework when it comes to syntax and building apps, the syntax follows as below.

 ```python
 st.<element_name>(<value>)